jucardwell/geog215/other_pages/assignment4.md

 1. Add a **third-level heading** to your R Markdown file named, “Map”.
   Below this heading, add a code chunk.

-2. Map fire stations, emergency shelters, and hospitals using the function created above
+2. Map fire stations, emergency shelters, and hospitals using the function created above.
+For fire stations, map the "

 ------------------------------------------------------------------------